microsoft/YamUI/README.md

 * `y run test` will run all validations - linting, unit tests and visual diff regression tests.
 If this passes you should be all good to go.

-### Size limit

-* `npm run size` - package test component(s) with webpack and inspect file size.
-If the size limit is exceeded, the build will fail with `Package size limit has exceeded by x KB`.
-Configured in package.json.
-Add `-- --why` to visualize the package in the browser.

 ### Adding icons

-* Prepare source SVG and React SVG following [these instructions](https://github.com/Microsoft/YamUI/tree/master/assets/icons/README.md).
+* Prepare source SVG and React SVG following [these instructions](https://github.com/Microsoft/YamUI/tree/master/assets/icons).

 ## Releasing a new version